 Configure outbound network traffic for Azure HDInsight clusters using Firewall

 This article provides the steps for you to secure outbound traffic from your HDInsight cluster using Azure Firewall.
-The steps below assume that you are configuring an Azure Firewall for an existing cluster.
-If you are deploying a new cluster and behind a firewall, create your HDInsight cluster and subnet first and then follow the steps in this guide.
+The steps below assume that you're configuring an Azure Firewall for an existing cluster.
+If you're deploying a new cluster and behind a firewall, create your HDInsight cluster and subnet first and then follow the steps in this guide.

 Azure HDInsight clusters are normally deployed in your own virtual network.
 The cluster has dependencies on services outside of that virtual network that require network access to function properly.

 The HDInsight outbound traffic dependencies are almost entirely defined with FQDNs, which don't have static IP addresses behind them.
 The lack of static addresses means that Network Security Groups (NSGs) can't be used to lock down the outbound traffic from a cluster.
 The addresses change often enough that one can't set up rules based on the current name resolution and use that to set up NSG rules.

 The solution to securing outbound addresses is to use a firewall device that can control outbound traffic based on domain names.
 Azure Firewall can restrict outbound HTTP and HTTPS traffic based on the FQDN of the destination or FQDN tags.

 Configuring Azure Firewall with HDInsight

 A summary of the steps to lock down egress from your existing HDInsight with Azure Firewall are:

 - Create a firewall.

 - Add network rules to the firewall.